ImperialCollegeLondon/DepC/README.md

 -	Growth or expansion of gas clusters in a capillary-controlled manner.
 -	Migration of gas clusters when buoyancy forces are large enough to overcome local capillary forces.

+# Use
-Results are written in "Results" folder.
+To run the simulation, please use the exe file numSCAL.exe Results are written in "Results" folder.
 VTK files and occupancy are also written in the same folder.

 # Input data
 ### [Cycles]